mutoroglin/dotfiles/README.md

 <img src="https://github.com/mutoroglin/dotfiles/blob/main/Pictures/screenshots/system_info.png" height="auto" width="auto"/>

 ## waybar highlights
-Waybar is a very customizable status bar.
+Waybar is a customizable status bar.
+The elements displayed, so called widgets, are defineon a config file.
+The look is set with a separate css file.

-I display on the left side of the bar the powerbutton, the workspace overview the taskbar and the tray.
+On the left-hand side I display the power button (well spotted, I use ARCH), the workspace overview, the taskbar and the tray.
-On the righthand side I display all kind of status icons and my system clock.
+On the right-hand side I display all kind of status icons and my system clock.
 A highlight is the [CAVA](https://aur.archlinux.org/packages/cava) module, an audio visualizer.
 It unwraps next to the volume icon as audio is played.

 <img src="https://github.com/mutoroglin/dotfiles/blob/main/Pictures/screenshots/waybar_cava_in_motion.png" height="auto" width="auto"/>